|

 out for his own gains.
 Using the Community Land Trust as

+enclosed would answer many of the nation's problems.
 At the same time we are paying £34 million a day net into

 the European Union; That money would be better spent at home for

 example, on transport, NHS, care and housing.
+We are seeing technology replacing

+the need to employ people.
 The transport system are trying to be fully automatic , Banks

 are heading that way, supermarkets are going self service, the